How is compound interest calculated, and how do compounding frequency and time affect investment growth?

 Comparing investments

-When choosing between two investments at different rates and compounding frequencies, compute the future value at the same horizon (or compute effective annual rates) and compare.
+When choosing between two investments at different rates and compounding frequencies, either compute the future value at the same horizon and compare the dollar figures, or compute the effective annual rates and compare those.
+Both give the same ranking; pick whichever the question makes easier.

 Per-period rate: .
 Number of periods: .